 In an effort to make the Hecla Water system better and stronger with fewer chances of water

 outages in the future, construction projects are under way using funds from savings.
-Some of the
+Some of the recent

 projects include; installing a booster pumping station at Hecla Water garage, drilling test wells on